 • A ventilation system including heat recovery.

-• A digital user interface that charts power generation and consumption using visual methods.
+• A digital user interface that charts power generation and consumption for each housing unit using visual methods.

 The aim is to use power generated by your own home.
-The battery makes it possible to consume power when it is needed.
+The battery makes it possible to consume the power exactly when it is needed.

 KfW launched its promotion option for the Efficiency House 40 Plus in April 2016.
 The funding takes the form of a loan with a repayment bonus for borrowers constructing new energy-efficient homes.
 The product is proving to be popular.
-"The Standard has got off to an excellent start," sums up KfW expert Petra Bühner.
-In the short time since the programme was launched, KfW has received and approved applications for over 10,000 housing units (data valid as of the end of April 2017): "This means that one in every three KfW 40 Houses is built to meet the Plus standard."
+"The Standard has got off to an excellent start," sums up KfW expert Johannes Anders.
+Since the start of the programme, KfW has received and approved applications for over 25,000 construction projects (as at the end of September 2020): "This means that more than half of the KfW 40 Houses is built to meet the Plus standard."

 It was Ludger Sens, an engineer by trade, who was keen to make sure his home was equipped with the best type of energy technology.
 His wife was on board: "However, I didn't truly understand what this meant until we started living there."
 One of Mr Sens' favourite things about "Plus" is that he can even track their energy data from his phone: from how much power the photovoltaic system on the roof is producing and how much power is in the battery to information on the heat pump and their low consumption figures.